bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

      /etc/init.d/samba start

 ### Troubleshooting
+After the upgrade it may take a few minutes for the changes to the NAS configuration to propagate and be recognized throughout your local network.

+If any individual clients are having difficulty connecting to the NAS after the upgrade then consider rebooting them or forcing them to disconnect then reauthenticate to the Seagate Central NAS.

-If executing the "testparm -V" command shows an error message similar to
+If executing the "testparm -V" command on the Seagate Central shows an error message similar to

      testparm: error while loading shared libraries: libsamba-util.so.0: cannot open shared object file: No such file or directory

-Then it may be that the libraries have not been installed properly.
+then it may be that the libraries have not been installed properly.
 Check to make sure that /usr/local/lib and /usr/local/lib/samba have been correctly created and have .so library files present.